 As you are probably already aware, worry creates negative thoughts and feelings.
 Gratitude does the exact opposite.

-I actually use gratitude when worry wakes me up in the middle of the night.
+I often use gratitude when worry wakes me up in the middle of the night.
 When this happens, I begin listing all the things I am grateful for until I fall back to sleep.
 It works like a charm.

-Really quickly begin listing at least three things or more that you are grateful for.
+To get started, take a look around.
+Begin listing at least three things or more that you are grateful for.
 It could be the chair you are sitting in or the sleeping pet at your feet.

-Just start listing and before you know it, the feeling of gratitude will replace the negative feeling that worry causes.
+Before you know it, the feeling of gratitude will replace the negative feeling that worry causes.

 You can get more ideas from this list of 40 simple ways to practice gratitude.